Practices

 Creating positive impact in our communities through increasing equity, access, and opportunity.

-I focus on defending employers in high-stakes employment litigation, including cases involving discrimination, harassment, unfair competition, non-compete agreements, trade secrets, and whistleblower claims.
+I defend employers against high-stakes employment-related claims in federal and state court litigation and before administrative agencies, including cases involving discrimination, harassment, unfair competition, non-compete agreements, trade secrets, and whistleblower claims.
 I also represent clients in wage and hour class actions and in claims under California’s Private Attorneys General Act (PAGA).
+With a proven track record of achieving favorable outcomes in all phases of litigated matters—whether through trial or strategic resolutions—I aim to protect clients by providing cost-effective defense strategies that align with their business objectives.

 The below representative experience includes representations from prior firms.